 How much power do I need?

-With iOS 11.2 Apple raised the top wireless charging speed of its iPhones from 5W to 7.5W.
-To this day no iPhone will wirelessly charge faster, so you might think there is no need to buy a wireless charger that can accommodate a higher output.
+iPhones that support wireless charging will charge at 7.5W over a standard Qi wireless charger, and 15W over a MagSafe connection (iPhone 12 and 13 series only).
+No iPhone will wirelessly charge faster, so you might think there is no need to buy a wireless charger that can accommodate a higher output.

 That would be to assume Apple is stopping at 7.5W, however.
-With some Android phones now capable of 30W wireless charging, we can't see Apple waiting too long to raise the bar.
+With some Android phones now capable of more than 50W wireless charging, we can't see Apple waiting too long to raise the bar.
 Buying a faster model now will afford you some future-proofing, but be sure to look for an Apple-certified model.

 Do note that most wireless chargers are not sold with a wall plug, and that wireless power doesn't come from thin air.
 In order to deliver a 7.5W output there must be at least 7.5W of power going into the other end, so you'll need a matching USB adaptor.
 Apple's own 30W USB-C adaptor is more than ample.